alangnt/alangnt/README.md

 🌌 Astronomy & Physics: I am also passionate about astronomy and physics.
 I love exploring the universe and understanding the laws that govern it.
 This scientific curiosity drives me to always learn more and stay at the forefront of knowledge in these areas.

-I am convinced that the combination of my technical skills in web development and my passion for Machine Learning and science will allow me to contribute significantly to your team.
-I am motivated, curious, and always ready to take on new challenges.

-Feel free to contact me if you have an apprenticeship opportunity or just want to chat about our shared passions!

 📧 geirnaert.alan@icloud.com